 A written quarterly report of the amounts expended under a fund's 12b-1 Plan, and the purposes for which such expenditures were incurred, must be made to the board for its review.
 Each 12b-1 Plan provides that it may not be amended to increase materially the costs that holders of Service shares may bear pursuant to the 12b-1 Plan without the approval of the holders of Service shares; other material amendments of the 12b-1 Plan must be approved by the board and by a majority of the board members who are Independent Board Members of the fund and have no direct or indirect financial interest in the operation of the 12b-1 Plan or in any agreements entered into in connection with the 12b-1 Plan is subject to annual approval by such vote of the board members cast in person at a meeting called for the purpose of voting on the 12b-1 Plan.
-As to each fund, the 12b-1 Plan is terminable at any time by vote of a majority of the board members of the fund and have no direct financial interest in the operation of the 12b-1 Plan is terminable at any time by vote of a majority of the board members of the fund and have no direct financial interest in the operation of the 12b-1 Plan is terminable at any time by vote of a majority of the board members of the fund and have no direct financial interest in the operation of the 12b-1 Plan is transitive to review.
-Each 12b-1 Plan or in any agreements related to the 12b-1 Plan or by vote of a majority of the outstanding voting securities of such class.
+As to each fund, the 12b-1 Plan is terminable at any time by vote of a majority of the board members who are Independent Board Members of the fund and have no direct or indirect financial interest in the operation of the 12b-1 Plan or in any agreements related to the 12b-1 Plan or by vote of a majority of the outstanding voting securities of such class.